cnfreitax/cnfreitax/README.md

 ### Hi there 👋

+#### Currently working with web development using Javascript and small machine learning projects

 <!--
 **cnfreitax/cnfreitax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.